 - Dress and grooming (including accessories) shall not be contrary to curriculum goals and/or educational objectives.
 Any clothing or jewelry with provocative or suggestive slogans or illustrations shall not be permitted.
-Clothing with lewd, vulgar, obscene or plainly offensive language or symbols, including gang symbols will not be permitted.
-If the clothing advertises or promotes drugs, dope, cigarettes, beer, liquor, sex, obscene gestures, or illegal or violent behavior, the student will be asked to remove the apparel. - Hats, coats, bandannas, sweat bands, and sunglasses shall not be worn in the buildings during the school day.
-Bookbags shall not be carried in the buildings during the school day except upon arrival and/or departure from school. - Appropriate footwear must be worn at all times.
-Flip-flops are discouraged on the playground.
-Shoes with wheels are prohibited and wheels will be removed and kept in the office if worn to school.
-Wheels will be returned upon parental request. - Bare back, bare sides, and/or midriffs are unacceptable. - Tank tops with large armholes or clothes that expose undergarments are not permitted. - Pierced jewelry other than earrings worn in the ear shall not be worn in the buildings; neither shall spike apparel and accessories or chains that can be used as weapons. - During cold weather/snow students need to wear gloves, hats, and coats.
-A student will not be allowed to play in the snow unless he/she is wearing snow pants and snow boots.
+Clothing with lewd, vulgar, obscene, or plainly offensive language or symbols, including gang symbols will not be permitted.
+If the clothing advertises or promotes drugs, dope, cigarettes, beer, liquor, sex, obscene gestures, or illegal or violent behavior, the student will be asked to remove the apparel. - Hats, coats, sweat bands, and sunglasses shall not be worn in the building during the school day. - Bookbags shall not be carried in the building during the school day except upon arrival and departure from school. - Appropriate footwear must be worn.
+Flip-flops are discouraged on the playground. - Shoes with wheels are prohibited. - Bareback, bare sides, and/or midriffs are unacceptable.
+Tank tops with large armholes or clothes that expose undergarments are not permitted. - Pierced jewelry other than earrings worn in the ear shall not be worn in the buildings;

+neither shall spike apparel and accessories or chains that can be used as weapons.

+• During cold weather/snow students need to wear gloves, hats, and coats.